Get started

 How often should COGS be calculated?

 Usually, the cost of goods sold is calculated at the end of each accounting period (every month, quarter, and year) to better reflect how the business is doing and to analyze it along with other financial statements.
+Regular calculation of COGS is also crucial for accurate tax reporting, helping businesses manage expenses and maximize deductions.

 Can COGS be used to determine pricing strategies?